SAUCM™ Fellowship Program · Inaugural 2026 Cohort

 • Serves clinicians new to UC, experienced providers needing formal credentials, and those with limited scheduling availability

-• Aligns with recognized post-graduate transition periods from high supervision to increasing independence
+• Aligns with post-graduate transition periods from high supervision to increasing independence

 06